-Inserting the DLL "SDRSharp.DigitalIfProcessor.dll" in the plugins directory makes the IF Processor available with the power of its "Asymmetric filter", "Notch tracking" and "IF Spectrum" that allow you to eliminate entire portions of frequency that in some circumstances can cause interferences... (in
+Inserting the DLL "SDRSharp.DigitalIfProcessor.dll" in the plugins directory makes the IF Processor available with the power of its "Asymmetric filter", "Notch tracking" and "IF Spectrum" that allow you to eliminate entire portions of frequency that in some circumstances can cause interferences... (in the screen the red portion a few kHz wide with extreme variable noise that made it difficult to receive the weak CW signal at 7016.5 indicated with the yellow arrow)...

-DAB+ reception AIRSpy Interface + DABPlayer
+DAB/DAB+ reception (part 1) AIRSpy Interface + DABPlayer

-Simple but ingenious interface to connect via TCP ^() your AIRspy devices to Andreas Gsinn's DABplayer and enjoy the full DAB+ ^() content with slideshows, recordings and lots of informations on Ensemble, FIC ^(), MSC ^() and audio...
+Simple but ingenious interface to connect via TCP (\) your AIRspy devices to Andreas Gsinn's DABplayer and enjoy the full DAB (\) content with slideshows, quality recordings and lots of informations on Ensemble, FIC (\), MSC (\) and audio...